Al-Ghassaniyah, Idlib

 Al-Ghassaniyah (الغسانية) is a Christian village located in Jisr al-Shughur Nahiyah in Jisr al-Shughur District, Idlib.
 According to the Syria Central Bureau of Statistics (CBS), al-Ghassaniyah had a population of 389 in the 2004 census.
 Its inhabitants are predominantly Christians, belonging to the Greek Orthodox and Catholic denominations.

+History

+During the Syrian civil war, most of the village's original inhabitants were displaced, with many Christians fleeing to government-controlled areas.

+In 2022, renewed efforts by Hay'at Tahrir al-Sham to re-establish relations with Christian communities in the Jisr al-Shughur area included visits by its leader Abu Mohammad al-Julani and measures aimed at restoring religious life.

-As of 6 February 2025, the original inhabitants of the village all remain displaced due to the Syrian Civil War, though the settlement is currently home to 95 IDPs from Latakia.
+By February 2025, the original inhabitants remained displaced, while the settlement became home to 95 IDPs from Latakia.
+Later in 2025, limited numbers of Christian families began returning to al-Ghassaniyah and nearby villages.